Reviews

 Gamification

 For the company, the gamification process turns routine tasks—such as picking up another passenger—into a sort of challenge, as it triggers one of two goals set by the platform: earning a bonus or gaining a higher status, or indeed the satisfaction of seeing that you worked more hours or took more passengers than last week.
-This helps increase activity while keeping drivers hooked into the process via motivation and rewards.
+This helps increase activity while keeping drivers engaged in the process through motivation and rewards.
 However, a study by the University of Chicago and Rice University found that the introduction of ride-sharing services correlated with a 3% increase in traffic fatalities.
-If you have been involved in a ride-share collision, a car accident law firm can help you obtain justice and fair compensation.
+If you have been involved in a ride-share collision or a car accident, a car accident law firm can help you obtain justice and fair compensation.

 Behavioral Nudges and Notifications